Simply Wall St Review 2023: Is The Subscription Worth The Price?

 Through the Simply Wall St. interface, you can securely import your brokerage data to Simply Wall St. where you can use their platform to analyze your investing account.
 Simply Wall St. has compatibility with over 1,000 different brokerages.

-And if for some reason you cannot automatically link your account, you still have the option to add your holdings manually.
+If you cannot automatically link your account, you still have the option to add your holdings manually.

 Once you connect your brokerage account, you can: